The Adam West sitcom that should have been

 Lookwell’s exit line, after “helping” to clear up a car-theft caper: “If you need me, here’s my head shot.”

 The “Lookwell” pilot aired in 1991 and West promoted it, famously during a “surprise” appearance on David Letterman’s show.
 When I spoke to West about “Lookwell” in 1998, he had a theory as to why the show wasn’t picked up.

 Said West: “It was very funny, and you know what happened with that thing?
 Brandon Tartikoff, who was chairman of NBC Entertainment, loved it.
-He said in the Washington Post, two days running, he New York Times, etc., that it was his favorite pilot of all time.
+He said in the Washington Post, two days running, the New York Times, etc., that it was his favorite pilot of all time.
 And guess what?
 Our timing was so impeccable.
 He went to Paramount five minutes later.
 He moved to Paramount as production head over there, just when our pilot was maybe going to make the schedule, because he loved it.
-Now the people coming in — Warren Littlefield, et al — afterward weren’t going to put what Brandon recommends that highly on, I don’t think.
+Now the people coming in — Warren Littlefield, et al. — afterward weren’t going to put on what Brandon recommends that highly, I don’t think.
 In other words, I don’t think we had a chance after Brandon left.”

-I’m very grateful for the existence of “Lookwell,” because it proves that West was not a one-trick pony — that he had the chops to stay in the game.
+That’s a shame.
+But I’m very grateful for the existence of the “Lookwell” pilot.
+It proves that West was not a one-trick pony — that he had the chops to stay in the game.

 VIDEO: The “Lookwell” pilot

 VIDEO: West promotes “Lookwell” on Letterman’s show.
 You have to wade through a lot of time-wasting Letterman nonsense.
-West finally appears at 4:10.
-Letterman is dismissive, but admits that the “Lookwell” clip is funny.
+West finally appears at 4:10, first as a walk-on, later as a full-fledged guest.